 - Sprinkle some baby powder on your feet or socks.
 If your feet start to sweat during the day, reapply the baby powder to keep your feet dry.
 Baby powder may help keep your feet and shoes dry, reducing the risk of bacteria growing on your feet and shoes.
 Baby powder can help to neutralize odors and deodorize your shoes.

-- Tea bags may fight the bad odor.
-Black tea contains tannins, which have been shown to be extremely useful in killing the bacteria found inside shoes.
+- Teabags may fight the bad odor.
+Black tea contains tannins, which are extremely useful in killing the bacteria found inside shoes.
 Place a couple of tea bags in a pot of boiling water and let steep for several minutes.
 Remove the bags and let them cool for about 5 minutes.
 Place the cooled tea bags on your shoes and let them sit for nearly an hour.
 Remove the tea bags and wipe off the excess liquid.

 - Tea tree oil is a wonderful product to reduce smelly shoes.
 A sprinkle of a few drops of tea tree oil through the shoe may reduce and prevent any odor.
 If you are tempted to apply tea tree oil directly to the skin, please make sure it is heavily diluted with other carrier oils, such as coconut oil.

 - Cedarwood has natural antifungal properties making it a great deodorizer.
 Place the cedarwood insoles inside your shoes to help them stay smelling fresh for longer.